 In order to comply with these ELT maintenance requirements, operational testing of a 406 MHz ELT from the cockpit of an aircraft may be undertaken by maintenance facilities, provided the test duration is no longer than 5 seconds and is undertaken within the first 5 minutes of the hour.
 RCC Australia (Telephone 1800 641 792) and the Air Traffic Services (ATS) Centre for the location of the test must be advised of this operational test.

 The test duration must be restricted to 5 seconds so that there is no potential for an operationally coded 406 MHz digital burst transmitting and thus generating a false alert.
 The duration of the 121.5/243 MHz homing transmission, which will also be activated as part of this test, must also be restricted so as not to generate false alerts via ATS.

 A message notifying of the test is required to be distributed to all MCCs worldwide.
 The information listed below, A to E, shall be provided by the person requesting an operational test.

 - BEACON ID:

 The International Maritime Organization (IMO) has published guidelines on the annual testing and shore-based maintenance for Emergency Position-Indicating Radio Beacons (EPIRBs).

-These guidelines and other international beacon regulations for EPIRBs and Emergency Locator Transmitters (ELTs) are available in section 6 of the Cospas-Sarsat C/S S.007, Handbook of Beacon Regulations which is available at:
+These guidelines and other international beacon regulations for EPIRBs and Emergency Locator Transmitters (ELTs) are available in the Cospas-Sarsat C/S S.007, Handbook of Beacon Regulations which is available at: